Home - About AR - Learning Material - Exams - Clubs - Posters

 • 1x1 (Short-term Special Event calls)

-+ Used in Antarctica: KC4AAA–AAF for Byrd, McMurdo, Palmer; KC4USA–KC4USZ for US Naval bases.
++ Used in Antarctica: KC4AAA–AAF for Byrd, McMurdo, and Palmer; KC4USA–KC4USZ for US Naval bases.
 The KG4 prefix is used at the Guantánamo Bay Naval Base.

 See: Wikipedia - Amateur radio licensing in the United States and ARRL - Vanity call signs